ccev/stopwatcher/README.md

 - python3.6 only
 - **DO NOT FORGET TO RUN `init.py` BEFORE RUNNING `stop_watcher.py` FOR THE FIRST TIME**!
 - I recommend having an automated Ingress Scraper running if you enable anything related to portals
-- Only Google static maps are currently supported
 - Both `stop_watcher.py` and `init.py` can be run with `-c whatever.ini` to use a custom config file.
 Should help if you want to use the script for multiple areas or discord channels

 ## Usage